Upper School Athletic Handbook

 The Lincoln School Athletic Department offers a wide variety of choices for interscholastic sports.
 Most of our sports are offered either on the Lincoln campus or at our facility at Faxon Farm.
 Some programs however, need to be held at off-campus sites.
 Specifically, swimming is offered at Fox Point Boy's and Girls Club,squash at Agawam Hunt Club, and crew at Narragansett Boat Club.
 If you choose to participate in one of these sports a fee is charged to your account and applied toward the cost of renting the facilities.

 Basketball is offered during the winter season at both the varsity and junior varsity level of participation.
 Practices will focus on refining the essential skills of dribbling, passing shooting and rebounding along with the development of complex plays and strategies.
 The game played with five players on the court from each team is a fast-paced, physically demanding sport.
 Players must develop mental and physical quickness and expect to meet a high level of aerobic fitness.
-The season is comprised of a 20-game schedule and practices run five days a week for approximately two hours.
+The season is comprised of an approximate 20-game schedule and practices run five days a week for approximately two hours.

 Girls interested in crew generally spend their first season as "novices" learning about the equipment and the basics of rowing through an instructional program on "the barge" and on a rowing machine.
 The novice program begins after March break and continues until the third week in May.
 In her second season, a rower competes for a spot on a shell.
 Over the course of the season, a rower continues to refine her stroke in coordination with her fellow rowers, with the ultimate objective being to row altogether as a team of four.
 Rowers who demonstrate both ability and strength graduate to the varsity program.
 The varsity team races on a weekly basis for six weeks from the middle of April to the end of May.